Sebasorova/SebasQueue/README.md

 ## About

-PistonQueue is a basic and easy to use queue plugin designed for anarchy and survival servers.
-This plugin is a fork of LeeesBungeeQueue but LeeesBungeeQueue was a designed more for the server 6b6t.org, so a fork of the plugin was created that is designed for everyone and has more updates and support.
+SebasQueue is a super basic and easy to use queue plugin designed for anarchy and survival servers.
+This plugin is a fork of PistonQueue because I just wanted to create my own, so a fork of the plugin was created that is designed for everyone and has more updates and support.

 ## Features

 ### Tablist

-A much more easy to use tablist compared to the old one.
+An easy tablist without complex things.

 ### Server ping information and a custom protocol

 ![Server ping with version](https://cdn.discordapp.com/attachments/722198099132678148/751842799682453606/unknown.png)

+example image from 5b5t.org (not SebasQueue property or affiliated)

 ### Custom Kick Messages

-For example the "You have lost connection to the server" message you see on the server 2b2t.org.
+For example the "You have lost connection to the server" message you see on the server 2b2t.org and the other copies of 2b2t.

-### Custom Server Offline Messages
+### Custom In-Server Offline Messages

-Instead of showing an error saying the server is down you can customize this message to whatever message you want.
+Instead of showing an error saying the server is down you can customize this message to whatever message you want in the server.

+Example:

+`&6 YOURSERVERNAME is down`

 ### Auth server support